 Sheboygan County Community Partnership for Children (CPC)

-The following are programs and activities coordinated by CPC coalition:
+The following are programs and activities coordinated year-round by the CPC Coalition:

-- Parent Café Workshops: Parent Cafés explore the five Strengthening Families Protective Factors through guided peer-to-peer learning, self-reflection, and conversations that strengthen the social and emotional health of families.
+Parent Cafés explore the five Strengthening Families Protective Factors through guided peer-to-peer learning, self-reflection and conversations that strengthen the social and emotional health of families.
 Learn more about our current series here!

-- Born Learning Trails: Born Learning is a community change strategy that is designed to boost children's language, literacy, social, cognitive and emotional skills - and encourage families to get active.
-The Born Learning Trails are available 24/7 and located at Generations at Intergenerational Center 1500 Douglas Drive, Plymouth, WI 53073, and on the shoreline 400 trail located behind RCS.
+Born Learning is a community change strategy that is designed to boost children's language, literacy, social, cognitive and emotional skills and encourage families to get active.
+The Born Learning Trails are available 24/7 and located at Generations (1500 Douglas Drive, Plymouth, WI 53073) and on the Shoreland 400 trail located behind RCS Empowers, Inc.